iree-org/iree-llvm-sandbox/README.md

 Licensed under the Apache license with LLVM Exceptions.
 See [LICENSE](LICENSE) for more information.

+## Subprojects

+The repository currently houses the following projects:

+* The [Iterators](README-Iterators.md) dialect: database-style iterators for expressing computations on streams of data.
+* The [Tuple](include/iterators/Dialect/Tuple/): ops for manipulation of built-in tuples (used by the Iterators dialect).

 ## Build Instructions

 This project builds as part of the LLVM External Projects facility (see